 There’s a lot to love about Metabo’s 6 1/2-inch KS 18 LTX 66 BL circular saw.
 It starts with low weight—just 7.7 pounds bare and 9.9 with a battery.
 Then it adds a track-compatible shoe.
 With Metabo or other FS-style tracks, you get outstanding accuracy for cross, rip, and miter cuts without the need for a larger saw.
 Plus, Metabo tools and batteries are cross-compatible with more than two dozen other brands in the Cordless Alliance System (CAS)!
 There’s even more, so be sure to check out our article by clicking the headline above.

 Ridgid’s post-Octane brushless line continues to roll out, this time with a circular saw that has 35% more cutting speed and matches the power of a 15-amp corded saw.
 While the performance gain is the big deal, it also does a nice job of hitting the high points of Pro-level features, such as an electronic brake, vacuum port, and a 2 9/16-inch cutting depth.
+To get the best performance, be sure to pair this circular saw with a Ridgid Max output battery.
 As usual, the saw comes with a lifetime service agreement when you register your purchase.

-The PBLCS isn’t Ryobi’s first brushless circular saw, but the HP Brushless upgrade and HIgh Performance battery certainly make it the best to date.
-In addition to its stronger, faster cutting performance, it’s also a very compelling value with a bare tool price under $100 and a kit price uunder $200.
+The PBLCS300 isn’t Ryobi’s first brushless circular saw, but the HP Brushless upgrade and High Performance battery certainly make it the best to date.
+In addition to its stronger, faster cutting performance, it’s more durable than some value-focused options thanks to a die-cast upper guard.
+For a 7 1/4-inch saw, it’s one of the lighter options, weighing just 7.0 pounds bare and 8.6 pounds with a 4.0Ah High Performance battery.
+It’s also a very compelling value with a kit price under $200.

 It wasn’t that long ago we had to feather cordless circular saws compared to the way we cut with corded models.
 Today’s battery-powered options are much better and many brands easily outperform 15-amp corded saws with their flagship brushless models.